Animal Pros ~ 901-443-1283

 Tennessee Snake Regulations

-In Tennessee, it is illegal to kill, harm, remove from the wild, or possess snakes taken from the wild, without proper permits.
+In Tennessee, it is illegal to kill, harm, remove from the wild, or possess snakes taken from the wild, without proper permits, including native and non-native species.
 Do not try to kill, handle, or catch snakes.
 Do not release captive snakes into the wild.
 Always contact a professional for immediate snake identification, snake removal, snake control, or contact a ER if you have been bitten by a snake.
-There is no need to bring the snake to the ER if venomous, as all venomous snakes in Tennessee are pit vipers and the anti-venom is the same.

 Snake Repellents are more often ineffective by itself.
 There are several different snake repellents on the market, and few can be effective only in addition to other Snake Control options.
 Separating Facts from Myths is crucial.
 Fact, Moth Balls are ineffective.
 Not only do Moth Balls not work, they are bad for the environment.
 Snake Repellents come in spray, liquid, and powder form.
 For a Snake Repellent to be effective, debris or shelter for snakes must be removed or habitat modified.
 The food source snakes are after must be eliminated.
 Openings in or around your home must be secured.
 The other factors that can effect longevity of Snake Repellents can be weather.
 How much rain does the area receive, is it the rain or flooding season, does the area hold a lot of moisture.
 There are several safety precautions when using Snake Repellents, so the best thing to do is contact one of our professionals for further assistance.